 People have inhabited the area for around 12,000 years.
 The Clovis and Folsom peoples first lived in the canyon and hunted large herds of mammoth and giant bison.
 Other cultures, such as the Apache, Comanche and Kiowa, used the canyon’s plentiful resources more recently.

 Visitors can drive down onto the floor of the canyon via Park Road 5, constructed in 1930s by the Civilian Conservation Corps.
-However, visitors should note that often, after rain, the road is flooded at several points making the journey difficult if not impossible.
 The most prominent feature is the Lighthouse, a 300-foot formation at the north end of the canyon.
 It is accessible from the road or by a three-mile trail.
-You can also watch a musical about early settlers in the park, and bring your own horse to ride on trails.
+From June through August, you can also watch the musical “Texas” about early settlers in the park.
+You can bring your own horse to ride on trails.